pingcap/tidb/docs/design/2021-03-01-pipelined-window-functions.md

 ## Implementation

-* [ ] Create PipelinedWindowExec based on current implementation and modify the windowProcessor interface
+* [ ] Create PipelinedWindowExec based on current implementation and modify the windowProcessor interface (see [PR23022](https://github.com/pingcap/tidb/pull/23022))
 * [ ] Change data flow, make Next() pulling data from windowProcessor, and windowProcessor calls fetchChild and process data at maximum effort
 * [ ] Modify Slide semantic and add FinishUpdate function on SlidingWindowAggFunc interface, and modify correspondingly on each window function (
 * [ ] Done pipelining for SlidingWindowAggFunc, add test to make sure it is correct